sujin2f/paper/doc/energy_en.md

 <p align="center"><strong>Rydberg of Photon-Ether</strong><br>simple plus calculation</p>

 As you can see, we can get the energy of ether by the plus calculation.
-Also wavelength and mass would be able to calculate.
+Also, wavelength and mass would be able to calculate.

 Two formulas has N<sub>th</sub>(n) as only variable.
 Therefore the value is changed by the part of N<sub>th</sub>(n).
 It is called <strong>Rydberg</strong> as a unit.

 ### Recap

 So far, it is obvious.
-It is all from a classic physics text book.
-It is right in hydrogen-like atom in Bohr era, before a century ago.
-However, it does not match to multi-electron atoms.
+It is all from a classic physics textbook.
+It is right in the hydrogen-like atom in the Bohr era, a century ago.
+However, it does not match multi-electron atoms.
 I made y'all fool.

-I want to suggest conditions that makes ether-sparkle hypothesis would be right.
+I want to suggest conditions that make the ether-sparkle hypothesis would be right.

 -   First, the ether energy should be **possible to guess**
 -   Second, the ether energy should be **summed**
 -   Third, the two conditions above should be established in **multi-electron atoms**

-If I pass the conditions, I may prove the electron energy is stored as a form of ether.
-Next chapter is about the multi-electron atoms.
+If it passes the conditions, I may prove the electron energy is stored as a form of ether.
+The next chapter is about multi-electron atoms.

 ---